 * Check with your doctor whether or not taking an aspirin at first sign of heart attack is appropriate for you if you’re already taking certain bloodthinning or anti-platelet medications – or if you’ve ever experienced an allergic reaction to aspirin.

-♥ UPDATE from Mayo Clinic, September 6, 2013: “For people who do not have heart disease, the United States Preventive Services Task Force recommends that men between the ages of 45 and 79 and women ages 55 to 79 take a low-dose aspirin every day to help prevent heart attack and stroke.
+♥ UPDATE from Mayo Clinic, September 6, 2013: “For people who do not have heart disease, the United States Preventive Services Task Force recommends that only men between the ages of 45 and 79 and women ages 55 to 79 take a low-dose aspirin every day to help prevent heart attack and stroke.
 For people who do have a history of stroke, heart disease or other cardiovascular problems, a daily aspirin can be useful.
 But it is very important that to discuss with your doctors the risks and benefits of daily aspirin for your particular situation.”

 Q: Has your doctor recommended that you take a daily aspirin?